bstr156/community-hub/src/docs/help/start-using-rollux-mainnet.md

 [**Metamask**](https://metamask.io) (Mobile (iOS, Android), and browser extension (Chrome, Firefox))

-## Step 2 - Add Rollux to your wallet (optional)
+## Step 2 - Add the Rollux Network to your wallet
-The Rollux network is already available in Pali Wallet by default, so if you choose to [install and use Pali](connect-pali.md) you can skip this step!
-Otherwise, to add Rollux to MetaMask follow this [guide](connect-metamask.md).
+You can skip this step if you choose to [install and use Pali Wallet](connect-pali.md)!
+For other wallets like MetaMask, you can add the Rollux network by following this [guide](connect-metamask.md).

 ## Step 3 - Fund your wallet with SYS
-To try an app on Rollux you'll need SYS to pay for transaction fees.
-You can deposit SYS directly onto Rollux from a debit or credit card, an exchange, or from Syscoin NEVM by using a bridge.

-There are three main options to get SYS into your wallet on Rollux:
+There are three main options to get SYS into your Rollux wallet:

-**Centralized Exchange (recommended for ease-of-use)**
+### Fiat on-ramp
+You can get SYS on-demand with your credit/debit card, or other legacy payment methods.

+-  [Buy SYS on Coinify](https://mycoinify.com/trade/?targetPage=buy&coin=SYSROLLUX).
+A super easy way to get SYS on Rollux fast by using your VISA, Mastercard, Apple Pay, or SEPA.

+### Centralized exchange
-You can buy SYS from a growing list of exchanges that support the Rollux network.
+You can buy SYS from a growing list of centralized exchanges that support the Rollux network.

 -  [Bitmart](https://bitmart.com)
 -  [DigiFinex](https://digifinex.com)